5-Words/Back-end-five-words/five_words/README.md

 ###GET "/match/:word/:category/"

-####This will return user information by matching words that are in the specified category
+####This will return user information by matching words that are in the specified word and category

+###Allowed Category<a id="allowed_categories"></a>

+travel, golden, tech, sports, foodie, cars, books, music, film, pets